 The members of the Compensation Committee are Clay Williams (Chair), N. John Lancaster, Jr., and Angela Minas.
 Although we are not required by NYSE listing standards to have a Compensation Committee, three members of the Board serve as members of our Compensation Committee, which oversees compensation decisions for members of the Board, the executive officers of the General Partner, as well as the compensation plans described below.
-Each year, the Compensation Committee reviews the Partnership's goals and objectives relevant to the compensation of the Chief Executive Officer and executive officers.
+Each year, the Compensation Committee reviews the Partnership's goals and objectives relevant to the compensation of the Chief Executive Officer and executive officers and makes recommendations to the Board with respect to the compensation of the Chief Executive Officer and key executive officers.
 The Compensation Committee also assists with administering the equity-based compensation plans and reviewing the compensation related disclosures in the Partnership's annual proxy statement on Form DEF 14A.
 The Compensation Committee charter may be found on our website at www.crestwoodlp.com/investors/governance.